hustcer/nushell.github.io/.ebook-pub/commands/explore.md

 ## Signature

-`> explore --head --index --reverse --peek`
+`> explore --head --index --tail --peek`

 ## Parameters

 - `--head {bool}`: Show or hide column headers (default true)
 - `--index`: Show row indexes when viewing a list
-- `--reverse`: Start with the viewport scrolled to the bottom
+- `--tail`: Start with the viewport scrolled to the bottom
 - `--peek`: When quitting, output the value of the cell the cursor was on

 ## Input/output types: